Union Reservoir Nature Area

 Next Steps to Opening the Swim Beach

 We’ll wait until the water rises enough to cover the cleaned lakebed and sandy beach.
 Once it’s safe, we’ll open a smaller swim area and expand it as water levels increase.
+Open Water Swims (OWS) remain postponed until water levels improve.

-• Shallow water depth conditions exist
+• Shallow water depth conditions continue.

 Questions?
 Email Union@longmontcolorado.gov.